luminovang/documentation/configs/database.md

-# Database Backup Connection Configuration
+# Configuration for Database Fallback Connections

 ***